Inevangastel/Getting-and-Cleaning-Data-Project/README.md

 -	Load library plyr
 -	Use ‘ddply’ for creating the second, independent tidy data set
--	Write the data set to  a tekst file
+-	Write the data set to  a text file

 <h2>Push files in GitHub</h2>